15 Most Beautiful Castles in Portugal

 In fact, the 98 ft tall tower is the country’s greatest architectural symbol.
 Together with the Jeronimos Monastery and the Monument of Discoveries, it forms the most visited trio in the entire country.

-Originally the tower stood on a base of stones in the middle of the river; today it is integrated with Belém Beach.
-Over time, it ceased to be a fortress and underwent transformations that made it a customs post, lighthouse, and even a dungeon for political prisoners.
+Originally, the tower stood on a base of stones in the middle of the river; today it is integrated with Belém Beach.
+Over time, it ceased to be a fortress and underwent transformations that made it a customs post, a lighthouse, and even a dungeon for political prisoners.

 Located very close to Évora, in the Alentejo region, the Castle of Evoramonte has over 700 years of history.
 In fact, the entire town has many medieval tales to tell.